cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 - `afterEach`

 {% note warning %}
-However, `before` and `after` hooks will not be run in next attempts.
+However, failures in `before` and `after` hooks will not trigger a retry.
 {% endnote %}

 **The following is a detailed step-by-step example of how test retries works:**